To change the settings of the Administration Tool, click Tools > Admin Tool Preferences.

 Use WAN optimized communications: If selected, the communications with the server will be optimized for high latency networks.
 May reduce performance if used in LAN environments.

-Use only SSL communications: If selected, the communication with the server will be forced to be secured.
+Use only SSL communications: If selected, the communication with the server will be forced to be secured (recommended when the Server uses SSL).
 If SSL is disabled on the Virtual DataPort server, the communication will fail.